Foreign Enlistment Act 1870: Canada

 The Province of Canada passed a clarifying statute in 1865, but it only applied to the Foreign Enlistment Act 1819 and lacked any force after the 1870 statute was enacted.
 In 1875, MP Télesphore Fournier introduced an act to clarify the imperial act ("An Act to Prevent Enlistment in the Services of Any Foreign State in Certain Cases not provided for by the Foreign Enlistment Act, 1870") as it applied in Canada.
 The bill went through a first and second reading but was dropped by Prime Minister Alexander Mackenzie, who cited a lack of necessity for the law and expressed concerns that it might conflict with the imperial act.

 Foreign enlistment was not a political issue again in Canada until the 1930s.
 The Canadian Parliament enacted the Canadian Foreign Enlistment Act of 1937 due to concerns that it would not allow for the Canadian government to successfully convict the Communist Party of Canada's ongoing effort to recruit Canadians for the International Brigades in the Spanish Civil War.
 The Act was passed in April 1937 and formally applied to circumstances in Spain by an order-in-council in July 1937.
 An investigation was conducted, prosecutors were hired, and warrants were issued for the arrest of participants in the recruiting network, but ultimately there were no prosecutions under the statute.

 Up to 40,000 Canadians enlisted in the U.S. military during the Vietnam Era.
 Although Canada was officially neutral in the conflict, no Canadian Vietnam War veteran was prosecuted for violation of the Canadian Foreign Enlistment Act of 1937.

 The Canadian Foreign Enlistment Act of 1937 remains a valid statute.

+Subsequent developments

+In section 26 of the act, the words " or the chief secretary " were repealed by section 1 of, and the first schedule to, the Statute Law Revision Act 1953 (2 & 3 Eliz.
+2. c.
+5), which came into force on 18 December 1953.

+In section 30 of the act, the words "as respects India, mean the Governor General and" were repealed by section 1(1) of, and part VI of schedule 1 to, the Statute Law (Repeals) Act 1976, which came into force on 27 May 1976.